katattakd/dotfiles/firefox_setup.md

 ### Filter lists
 - Enable and update the default filter lists.
+- Enable and update the "uBlock filters - Annoyances" filter list.

 ### My rules
 - Paste and commit the following rules: